sujato/bendall-cv/README.md

 Once we are satisfied with the accuracy of the transcription, we will make it available on SC, using a custom element that enables Pali/Pali comparison with diffing against MS displayed in the browser.

+## The files

+- `bendall-cv2.tx` and `bendall-cv-3.txt` are the raw typed files.
+They should not be corrected further.
+- `pli-tv-kd14.html` and `pli-tv-kd15.html`are the Mahasangiti files as used on SC.
+- The `segmented` files have been segmented so as to match up as well as possible.
+- `bendall-cv.txt` is the master file for the text.
+It was created by comparing the differences in the above and checking with von Hinuber's edition.
+Future corrections should be done to this.
+- The `sanitized` versions have had all punctuation, capitals, references, and apparatus removed.
+These are for diffing.
+If `bendall-cv.txt` is corrected, the corresponding `sanitized` file should be updated.

 ## Conventions

 Generally for the initial transcription we will keep it the same as the Hinuber version, and will add proper markup later.